equinor/ert/docs/reference/configuration/keywords.rst

 .. topic:: ANALYSIS_SET_VAR

-        The analysis modules can have internal state, like e.g. truncation cutoff values, these values can be manipulated from the config file using the ANALYSIS_SET_VAR keyword:
+        The analysis modules can have internal state, like e.g. truncation cutoff values.
+These can be manipulated from the config file using the ANALYSIS_SET_VAR keyword:

         ::

                 ANALYSIS_SET_VAR  ANAME  ENKF_TRUNCATION  0.97

-        Here `ANAME` must be one of `IES` and `STD_ENKF` which are the two analysis modules currently available.
+        Here `ANAME` must be one of `IES_ENKF` and `STD_ENKF` which are the two analysis modules currently available.
 To use this you must know which variables the module supports setting this way.
 If you try to set an unknown variable you will get an error message on stderr.